BROTHERS

 (Captain America I#330 (fb) - BTS) - Posing as a crimelord, the Shroud recruited a number of Los Angeles-based criminals, including the Brothers Grimm, as his Night Shift to help him oppose other criminals allegedly to eliminate competition for their own benefit.
 They used the sewers for transportation.

-(Captain America I#330 (fb) - BTS) - The Shroud had Night Shift target the misshapen rejects of the strength-augmenting Power Broker program who had been cast into the sewers.
+(Captain America I#330 (fb) - BTS) - The Shroud had Night Shift target the misshapen rejects of the strength-augmenting Power Broker program which had been cast into the sewers.
 Night Shift apprehended 29 of the creatures.

 (Captain America I#330) - As part of the Night Shift, the Brothers Grimm appeared in the Los Angeles sewers alongside Gypsy Moth, the Needle, and Tatterdemalion, aiding Captain America against the misshapen rejects from the Power Broker program.
 They each floated on clouds and used attacks such as blackbird-filled pies, eggs with arms, legs and faces painted on them, and giant beanstalks.
 The Shroud (with Dansen Macabre, Digger, Tick-Tock, and the Werewolf) convinced Captain America to feign defeat and then had Dansen Macabre perform her dance to enslave him to their service, though the Shroud protected Captain America from its effects by placing black patches of darkforce over his irises.
 Captain America then joined forces with Night Shift to track down the Power Broker.
 Creating a floating swing, one of the Grimms helped the Needle gain the height to entrance the guard at Power Broker's estate, then they opened the gate and let everyone else in.
 The Brothers on the Power Broker's strength-augmented goons with eggs while floating atop a flying carpet, allowing Captain America to enter the mansion and confront Power Broker himself.